alphagov/email-alert-api/docs/adr/adr-008-monitoring-and-alerting.md

 applications: Email Alert API,
-[Email Alert Frontend](https://github.com/alphagov/email-alert-frontend) and [Email Alert Service](https://github.com/alphagov/email-alert-service); this excludes the monitoring of whether GOV.UK publishing is working and whether Notify is working as they are independently monitored.
+[Email Alert Frontend](https://github.com/alphagov/email-alert-frontend) and [Email Alert Service](https://github.com/alphagov/email-alert-service); this excludes the monitoring of whether GOV.UK publishing and Notify are working as they are independently monitored.
 The use of "if and only if" reflects a condition we've formed that the system will not raise critical alerts unless we're highly confident it is broken, whereas warnings are appropriate for other situations.
 We decided that for the email alert system to be "broken" it represents a failing that will lead to a user noticeable issue unless an engineer intervenes.
 Since these alerts should represent a broken system requiring intervention, it should be suitable to contact engineers out-of-hours for them as otherwise users will be experiencing issues.

 We decided that we will re-approach our alerting with this mindset and look to replace alerts that are vulnerable to reflecting a busy status, or which